 敬意を表して

-Respect for flight
+Respect for tensile strength

 敬意を表して

-Respect for the extremophiles
+Respect for the bark

 敬意を表して